ToruNiina/libasd/README.md

 ## Usage in C++

-You can read and output the data with the code described below.
+You can read the data with the code described below.

 ```cpp
 #include <libasd/libasd.hpp>